Our five year plan

 This recognition is long overdue, and extremely welcome.
 NHS England is planning to focus on areas including preventing lung disease, early and accurate diagnosis and pulmonary rehabilitation.
 But there is clearly lots more to do beyond these specific areas.

-Pictured: Jay, who lives with COPD.
+Pictured: Jay, who lived with COPD.

 The Taskforce stands ready to work with the government and policy makers across the whole health and care system to achieve sustainable and meaningful change.

-Penny Woods, Chief Executive, British Lung Foundation
+Penny Woods, Former Chief Executive, British Lung Foundation